-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you, or other qualified parties on your behalf, have paid your True Out-of-Pocket (TrOOP) cost for covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf), have paid your True Out-of-Pocket (TrOOP) cost for covered drugs during the covered year.
 You can find this amount listed on the benefits charts at the front of this document.
+During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.